 When it comes to covers, there are two types: self cover and plus covers.

 Self covers are printed on the same stock as the interior pages.
-For example, a 28 page comic with 80 lb interior pages and a 80 lb cover can also be referred as a 32 page self covered comic.
+For example, a 28 page comic with 80 lb interior pages and a 80 lb cover can also be referred to as a 32 page self covered comic.
 Self covers are only really ever used on saddle-stitched comics (floppies).

 Plus covers are covers that are printed on thicker paper stock than the interior pages.
 A 28 page comic with 80 lb interior pages and a 100 lb cover is still a 28 page comic.